In Texas, a “trust may be created for any purpose that is not illegal” (Prop. Code Sec. 112.031).

-A development in favor of anonymity is Property Code Section 113.018, added in 2017, which permits a trustee to appoint an agent and grant the agent powers “to act for the trustee in any lawful manner for purposes of real property transactions.”
+A development in favor of anonymity is Property Code Section 113.018, added in 2017, which permits a trustee to appoint an agent and delegate certain powers to that agent “to act for the trustee in any lawful manner for purposes of real property transactions.”
 The agent can be anyone so long as the appointment is in writing and notarized (there is no requirement that it be recorded).
 The appointment—or “delegation” as the statute puts it—can be supplied on demand to third parties as evidence of authority.
 It is valid for six months.

 Investor Trusts and Due-on-Sale

-Copyright © 2023 by David J. Willis.
-All rights reserved worldwide.
-Reproduction or re-use of any this material for any purpose without prior written permission and full attribution is strictly prohibited.
-David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his website, https://www.LoneStarLandLaw.com.
+Copyright © 2024 by David J. Willis.
+All rights reserved.
+Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
+More information is available at his website, www.LoneStarLandLaw.com.